demon202/Qdrive/README.md

 ## Why Qdrive

 Qdrive demonstrates how to architect a production-ready storage solution with Appwrite while integrating authentication, file operations, and user-friendly dashboards.
 It showcases best practices in Next.js, TypeScript, and Appwrite integration — serving as both a strong learning resource for developers and a proof of capability for recruiters.

+---

+## Changelog

+### v1.1 – PWA Support
+- Added **Progressive Web App (PWA) functionality** using `next-pwa`.
+- Offline caching for faster load times and resilience in low-connectivity environments.
+- Installable as a standalone app on desktop and mobile devices.
+- Custom app icons generated for multiple resolutions.

+### v1.0 – Initial Launch
+- Core authentication system with OTP support.
+- File upload, preview, rename, delete, and sharing capabilities.
+- Dashboard with usage metrics and storage insights.
+- Global search, sorting, and file categorization.
+- Responsive UI with TailwindCSS and ShadCN.